harryiliffe/open-design-2018/docs/_posts/2018-01-23-assembly-software.md

   * [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets) - for hosting the companion app

 4. Setup Flashing Tools
+  * Select the board you are using or enter the following for our custom circuit board
   * Board: GENRIC ESP8266 MODULE
   * Flash Mode: DIO
   * Flash Size: 4M(1M SPIFFS)

-   or select the board you have chosen.
 5. Open Arduino IDE and connect Greg's brain to your computer via an FTDI Cable.

    IMAGE OF FDTI CABLE CONNECTION